adamchainz/unittest-parametrize/README.rst

 2. Apply ``@parametrize`` to any test methods for parametrization.
    This decorator takes (at least):

-   * the argument names to parametrize, as comma-separated string
+   * the argument names to parametrize, as comma-separated string or sequence of strings.
-   * a list of parameter tuples to create individual tests for
+   * a list of parameters to create individual tests for, which may be tuples, ``param`` objects, or single values (for one argument).

 Here’s a basic example: